ajmarkow/espanso-schema-json/README.md

 ## About

-3 JSON Schema Specification compliant Schema, which describe the requirements and options for YAML configuration and match files for the program Espanso.
+These are JSON Schema Specification compliant Schemas, which describe the requirements and options for YAML configuration and match files for the program Espanso.
 Based upon the documentation at <https://espanso.org>.

 ## Schemas